cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ## Create Video Screen

 We need to make a "screen" in Unity to watch the video.
-To make the screen we need a `Render Texture` object that stores the data for the current frame and attach it to the surface of a `GameObject`.
+To make the screen, we'll use a [`Render Texture`](https://docs.unity3d.com/ScriptReference/RenderTexture.html) to store the data for the current frame and attach it to the surface of a `GameObject`.

 ### Create a Render Texture